 - Developing novel PKC epsilon inhibitors to reduce alcohol and nicotine self-administration, pain, and anxiety.

-- Identifying additional drug targets in PKC epsilon signaling pathways using ATP analog-sensitive kinase technology and transcriptional profiling.
+- Identifying additional drug targets in PKC epsilon signaling pathways using ATP analog-sensitive kinase technology.

 - Developing positive allosteric modulators of alpha4/beta2 nicotinic receptors to reduce alcohol consumption.